datastax/zdm-proxy/CONTRIBUTING.md

 5. The automated tests in GitHub Actions will kick in and in a few minutes you should have some results.
-If any of the checks fail, take a look at the [logs](#pull-request-checks) to understand what happened.
-You can push more commits to the PR until the problem is solved, the checks will run again.
+If any of the checks fail, take a look at the workflow [logs](#pull-request-checks) to understand what happened.
+You can push more commits to the PR until the problem is resolved, the checks will run again.

 6. Once all checks are passing, your PR is ready for review and the members of the ZDM Proxy community will